iampeymankhalili/myBlog/README.md

 php artisan db:seed

 ```
-## Of course, instead of running Seder, you can enter data manually.
+## Of course, instead of running Seeder, you can enter data manually.

 * Run
 ```